 The Debarring Official can debar a Contractor for any of the following causes.

-The Contractor submitted to the County of false, untrue or misleading information in any context, including, without limitation, the procurement or performance of a Contract.
+The Contractor submitted to the County false, untrue or misleading information in any context, including, without limitation, the procurement or performance of a Contract.
 This cause includes, without limitation, each of the following:

 The submission of false, untrue or misleading information based on the Contractor acting in deliberate ignorance, or in reckless disregard, of the truthfulness of the information;